Red Pepper Soup

 - 1/8 to 1/4 teaspoon crushed red pepper flakes

-- In a large Dutch oven or soup kettle, saute red peppers, carrots, onions, celery and garlic in oil until tender.
+- In a Dutch oven, saute red peppers, carrots, onions, celery and garlic in oil until tender.

 - Stir in the broth, rice, thyme, salt, pepper and cayenne; bring to a boil.
 Reduce heat; cover and simmer for 20-25 minutes or until the vegetables and rice are tender.